One woman's quest to find lost dog takes a new turn

 More:Husband stabbed his ailing wife to death, then turned knife on himself: police

-Fullam believes that may be a credible sighting since Spring Garden was the area where multiple sightings were made earlier in the summer.
+Fullam said she believes the recent sighting might be credible since Spring Garden Township was the area where multiple possible sightings were made earlier in the summer.

 “Unfortunately, we can’t really put a trap out until we have more patterns of this dog’s track and until we have a smaller radius,” she said.